Common Bit Manipulation Techniques

 Important

-Note that this technique only applies when the array length is a power of 2, such as 2, 4, 8, 16, 32, and so on.
-As for how to extend the array length to a power of 2, there are clever bit manipulation algorithms for this, which can be referenced at https://graphics.stanford.edu/~seander/bithacks.html#RoundUpPowerOf2
+Note that this technique only works when the array length is a power of 2, such as 2, 4, 8, 16, 32, and so on.
+As for how to expand the array length to a power of 2, there are some clever bit manipulation algorithms, which can be referenced at https://graphics.stanford.edu/~seander/bithacks.html#RoundUpPowerOf2

-In simple terms, the bit operation & (arr.length - 1)
+Simply put, the bitwise operation & (arr.length - 1)

-Now, a question arises: if you continuously increment index++
+Now the question arises, if you are continuously index++

-?
-Can you still achieve the effect of a circular array?
+, you achieve circular iteration.
+But can you still achieve the effect of a circular array if you continuously index--

-becomes less than 0, the modulus result will also be negative, requiring special handling.
+becomes less than 0, the modulo result can also be negative, requiring special handling.
 However, with the &

 bitwise operation, index